murshidmp/appointment-booking-system/README.md

 - **Appointment Booking:**
   Users can book an appointment by providing their name, phone number, date, and a selected time slot.
 The system validates that the chosen time slot is within operating hours and not already booked.

-- **Reusable Frontend Plugin:**
+- **Updated Frontend Plugin:**
+  The booking UI is now built with Tailwind CSS and presents an interactive panel:
+  - A date picker defaults to today’s date.
+  - Available slots are shown as green buttons and booked slots as red buttons.
+  - Users can click an available slot to select it and proceed with booking.
-  The booking UI is packaged as a JavaScript plugin that can be embedded into any website via a `<script>` tag.
+  - The plugin is designed to be embeddable into any website via a `<script>` tag.

 - **Backend Implementation:**
   The backend is built using NestJS and TypeORM with PostgreSQL as the database.
 It provides REST API endpoints to fetch available slots and book appointments.